 The way people experience travel has changed!

-Information and communication technologies (ICTs) have had a major impact on how people experience travel.
-One of the most extensive transformations has been promoted by the increase of information and communication technologies in everyday life and travel.
+Digital technologies have had a major impact on how people experience travel.
+One of the most extensive transformations has been promoted by the increase of information and communication technologies (ICTs) in everyday life and travel.

-That’s why tourism research and management have been increasingly interested in exploring the role of ICTs, which became a major driver for change and so a central instrument for innovation.
+That’s why tourism research and management have been increasingly interested in exploring the role of ICTs to as a major driver for change, central instrument for innovation and differentiation.

-With the increase of ICTs, social platforms, mobile devices, the opportunities of supporting tourist activities, providing and exchanging information and solving need situations have become intensified.
+With the increase of digital technologies, social platforms, mobile devices, the opportunities of supporting a whole spectrum of tourist activities has proliferated.

-On the flipside, ICTs have also been found to provide potential barriers to experiences, especially when ICTs have deficiencies that limit the creation and enhancement of tourist experiences, such as entry and usage costs, and a series of software and hardware, as well as usage issues.
+The study found that digital technologies provide potential barriers to experiences, especially when ICTs have deficiencies that limit the creation and enhancement of tourist experiences, such as entry and usage costs, and a series of software and hardware, along with usage and usability issues.
+These issues could potentially cause frustration and in turn, affect the pleasure of the travel experience negatively.

-The paper by Dr Barbara Neuhofer, Prof Dimitrios Buhalis and Dr Adele Ladkin bridges the gap between #enablers and #barriers and identiﬁes on the one side the technological enablers that foster, on the other side barriers that limit the creation of tourist experiences, and what consequences this has on tourist experiences.
+If you are interested in finding out more, see the paper by FH-Prof. Barbara Neuhofer, Prof Dimitrios Buhalis and Prof Adele Ladkin.
+The study bridges the gap between #enablers and #barriers and identiﬁes on the one side the technological enablers that foster, on the other side barriers that limit the creation of tourist experiences, and what consequences this has on tourist experiences.

 More information about this study